Welcome To Davyhulme Medical Centre

 Telephone: 0161 873 9500

-Details of Primary Medical Services in the area can be obtained from the Trust.
+Details of Primary Medical Services in the area can be obtained from the CCG.

 8.30am - 6.30pm (Monday to Friday)

-The recent Patient Participation Group survey identified that, amongst our patients, telephone appointments were a popular option.
+A Patient Participation Group survey has identified that, amongst our patients, telephone appointments were a popular option.

-Did you know that we already offered telephone consultations?
+Did you know that we already offer telephone consultations?
 These aren’t meant to replace face to face consultations but may be helpful and more convenient for you.

 Your Health Records